Silent Night (2012 film)

 Silent Night is a 2012 slasher film directed by Steven C. Miller and starring Malcolm McDowell, Jaime King, Donal Logue, Ellen Wong, and Brendan Fehr.
-It is a reboot of the Silent Night, Deadly Night film series and its sixth installment.
+It is a remake of Charles E. Sellier, Jr.'s 1984 film Silent Night, Deadly Night and the sixth installment in the Silent Night, Deadly Night film series.
 The film was given a limited theatrical release on November 30, 2012, and was released on DVD and Blu-ray Disc on December 4, 2012.

 Plot

 A mysterious man dresses in a Santa Claus suit, complete with a mask.
-Once dressed, "Santa" captures and kills Jordan (Brendan Fehr), a deputy sheriff, in the small town of Cryer, Wisconsin.
-Jordan is sleeping with the married Alana Roach (Ali Tartaryn) and is electrocuted with Christmas lights in his home.
-The following day, Christmas Eve, Cryer Sheriff Cooper (Malcolm McDowell), calls Deputy Aubrey Bradimore (Jaime King) in on her day off when Jordan doesn't arrive at work.
+Once dressed, "Santa" captures and kills Jordan, a deputy sheriff, in the small town of Cryer, Wisconsin.
+Jordan is sleeping with the married Alana Roach and is electrocuted with Christmas lights in his home.
+The following day, Christmas Eve, Cryer Sheriff Cooper, calls Deputy Aubrey Bradimore in on her day off when Jordan doesn't arrive at work.
 Aubrey is a new addition to the sheriff's office and is still reeling from the unexpected death of her husband John.
 She doesn't think she's a good deputy, as she is trying to live up to her father, who is a retired sheriff.
 Aubrey was going to spend the holiday with her parents, but instead goes out to check on Jordan, finding his mangled body, and Roach, who has been dismembered, later in the day.
-Sheriff Cooper decides not to tell Mayor Revie (Tom Anniko) until the case is solved.
+Sheriff Cooper decides not to tell Mayor Revie until the case is solved.